openmainframeproject/cobol-programming-course/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 What type of changes does your PR introduce to the COBOL Programming Course? _Put an `x` in the boxes that apply._

 - [ ] Bug fix (change which fixes one or more issues)
-- [ ] New feature (change which adds functionality or feature to the course)
+- [ ] New feature (change which adds functionality or features to the course)
-- [ ] Translations (change which adds or modify translations of the course)
+- [ ] Translations (change which adds or modifies translations of the course)
-- [ ] Documentation (change which modify documentation related to the course)
+- [ ] Documentation (change which modifies documentation related to the course)
 - [ ] This change requires an update to the course's z/OS environment

 ## Checklist: